EmanuelGabrielSimiras/INE-Network-Enumeration-CTF/README.md

 Database Auditing: mysql-client

 Additional Resources

 The original research notes and structured documentation for this lab were managed using Obsidian.
-If you are interested in the raw Markdown files or the specific Obsidian vault structure used for this walkthrough, feel free to explore the research-notes directory in this repository.
+For more details, you can explore the **[Obsidian Research Notes](./research-notes/CTF-Writeup.md)**.